enjoying the view

 Renting a scooter is one of the most popular options for exploring Bali, offering flexibility and affordability.
 If you’re less confident on a scooter, private drivers or taxi services are readily available.
 I have written a detailed guide for renting a scooter in Bali.

-If you’re looking for a seamless way to see Ubud and experience the Rice Fields and more highlights in the area, i can highly recommend below tour!
+If you’re looking for a seamless way to see Ubud and experience the rice fields and more highlights in the area, I can highly recommend the tour below!

 Ride-Hailing Scooter or Car